stever/zxplay/README.md

 The colors are not generated as RGB, but as [YUV](https://en.wikipedia.org/wiki/YUV), a different color space.
 So, I also decided to add a palette converted from the YUV values described on [Chris Smith's excellent book](http://www.zxdesign.info/book/) and translated to RGB.

 In short, you have three possible color combinations to choose from on the upper menu.
 I also added the corresponding configuration option and Javascript function to select the palette outside the emulator.
 All is documented upwards.

+Also, I have added translations to the texts on the emulator if you need to localize your instance.
+It applies only on loading, there is not external function or internal menu to change the language on the fly.

 Finally, I don't like the bilineal filtering (blurry image) the canvas seems to be applying when the screen is scaled, so I decided to turn it off for non-fullscreen mode.